danintel/sawtooth-faq/glossary.rst

     Uses an agreement or voting mechanism (vs. Nakamoto-style consensus) Docker
-    A light-weight OS-level VM technology which isolates processes into separate "containers" PoET
+    A light-weight OS-level VM technology which isolates processes into separate "containers" CSV
-    Proof of Elapsed Time (optional Nakamoto-style consensus algorithm used for Sawtooth) CSV
     Comma separated values.
 E.g.: ``a,b,c,d``
 Curve325519